-And with almost half of all Australians sleeping poorly or not all, according to research by the Sleep Health Foundation1, it's a question the experienced GP finds himself asking a lot.
+And with more than half of all Australians sleeping poorly or not all, according to research by the Sleep Health Foundation1, it's a question the experienced GP finds himself asking a lot.

 There is always a reason behind a sleep issue, and identifying that underlying problem is the challenge for medical professionals, rather than offering a quick fix.